Who writes this stuff?

-I’m Greg Alder, a Master Gardener with the University of California Cooperative Extension in San Diego County, where I’ve extended the gardening journey I started about ten years ago when I lived in a rural village in Lesotho, Africa, as a Peace Corps teacher (here’s a whole book about that!).
+I’m Greg Alder, a Master Gardener with the University of California Cooperative Extension in San Diego County, where I’ve extended the gardening journey I started about ten years ago when I lived in a rural village in Lesotho, Africa, as a Peace Corps teacher.
 Of course, there it wasn’t called gardening.
 Growing your food was just another part of daily life.
-But I found it challenging and fascinating, and my students at Ngoana Jesu Secondary School taught me to grow potatoes, green onions, moroho (chard, cabbage, collards, mustard), tomatoes, peppers, and eventually some flowers.
+But I found it challenging and fascinating, even to the point of adding some flowers in front of my house.

 That was then.
 When I returned to live in Southern California, I realized that some of what I had learned in Africa wasn’t applicable here.
 Gardening is local, as they say.
-For example, in Lesotho you sow almost all vegetable seeds in the spring.
-It is a mountainous country that gets snow in the winter — yes, snow in Africa — so you can’t grow much through that season.
-Yet in Southern California, I eventually learned that though the best time to sow peppers may be in the spring (like Lesotho), the best time to sow broccoli is in late summer, the best time to sow lettuce is in early fall, and the best time to plant potatoes is actually in the winter.
+For example, in Lesotho you sowed almost all vegetables in the spring.
+It is a mountainous country with snow in the winter — yes, snow in Africa.
+Yet in Southern California I eventually learned that though the best time to sow peppers may be in the spring, the best time to sow broccoli is in late summer, the best time to sow lettuce is in early fall, and the best time to plant potatoes is in late winter.

-Southern California is not only unlike Lesotho, but unlike most of the rest of the United States.
-However, much of the gardening information available to us comes from outside Southern California.
-It’s confusing.
-Moreover, characteristics of climate are only the beginning of what makes gardening here different.
-Our water is different (salts), our soils are different (no need to add lime!), and on and on.
-Gardening here begs for its own sources of information.
+Southern California is not only unlike Lesotho, but unlike most of the rest of the United States, and these characteristics of climate are only the beginning of what makes gardening here different — and what makes gardening here beg for its own sources of information.

 The goal of The Yard Posts

-Hence this website.
-I certainly don’t know it all, but here in The Yard Posts I do my best to share what I have learned in order to make your learning curve shorter.
-The goal of the website is straightforward: help people in Southern California grow some food at home.
-To this end, I post primarily about experiences in my own yard and the yards of my gardening friends and relatives (“yard posts”), as well as hard facts and research that align with those experiences.
+Hence this blog.
+I certainly don’t know it all yet, but here in The Yard Posts I do my best to share what I have learned in order to make your learning curve shorter.
+The goal of the blog is straightforward: to help people in Southern California grow food at home.
+To this end, I post about experiences in my own yard (“yard posts”), as well as hard facts and research that align with those experiences.
 I’m committed to never talking about what I don’t know.